Information Theoretical Limits for Quantum Optimal Control Solutions: Error Scaling of Noisy Channels: Abstract

 \section{Abstract}

 Accurate manipulations of an open quantum system require a deep knowledge of its controllability properties and the information content of the implemented control fields.
-By using tools of information and quantum optimal control theory, we provide analytical bounds (information-time bounds) to characterize our capability to control the system when subject to \textit{arbitrary} sources of noise.
-Moreover, since the presence of an external noise field induces an open quantum system dynamics, we also show that the results provided by the information-time bounds are in perfect agreement with the Kofman-Kurizki universal formula describing decoherence processes.
-Finally, we numerically test the universal scaling of the control accuracy as a function of the noise parameters, by using the dressed chopped random basis (dCRAB) algorithm for quantum optimal control.
+By using tools of information and quantum optimal control theory, we provide analytical bounds (information-time bounds) to characterize our capability to control the system when subject to arbitrary sources of noise.
+Moreover, since the presence of an external noise field induces open quantum system dynamics, we also show that the results provided by the information-time bounds are in very good agreement with the Kofman-Kurizki universal formula describing decoherence processes.
+Finally, we numerically test the scaling of the control accuracy as a function of the noise parameters, by means of the dressed chopped random basis (dCRAB) algorithm for quantum optimal control.